Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Introduction

 \subsection{Contributions}

-\begin{itemize} \item We tackle the resource allocation problem from a game theory perspective, proposing a resource allocation game model that addresses client pricing in the cloud.
-With the latter, we can determine the number of partitions for each quantum algorithm (quantum circuit) submitted by the clients and allocate them to the appropriate quantum node (quantum computer). \item We design an algorithm based on a game model that simultaneously addresses inter-node communication, reduces costs, and optimizes resource usage at the cloud level.
+We apply classical game theory to the problem of resource (circuit) allocation to optimize quantum job execution in a multi-user cloud environment.
+Hence, \begin{itemize} \item We propose the first resource allocation game model that addresses client pricing and inter-node communication in the quantum cloud. \item Our algorithm simultaneously addresses inter-node communication, reduces costs, and optimizes resource usage at the cloud level. \item We determine the number of partitions for each quantum circuit submitted by the clients and allocate them to the appropriate quantum nodes.